Dehydration Cramps: How Hydration Can Affect Your Muscles

 Dehydration is when your body lacks the water and electrolytes it needs to function.
-The condition causes symptoms including fatigue, decreased urination, extreme thirst, and dizziness.
+The condition can cause fatigue, decreased urination, extreme thirst, and dizziness.
 It can also cause dehydration cramps.
-In fact, two of the most common symptoms of dehydration include muscle cramping and stomach cramps.
+In fact, two of the most common signs of dehydration include muscle cramping and stomach cramps.

 Here’s why.
 When you’re dehydrated, you lose more fluids than you are taking in.
 As a result, your body reacts by storing water for the most vital organs.
 These include your heart and lungs.
 That means less vital organs — like your muscles and digestive system — don’t get the water and electrolytes they need.

 Without these fluids, your muscles can start to cramp.
 You may particularly experience leg cramps in your calf muscles and thigh muscles.
 You may also have involuntary contractions like muscle spasms.
 Dehydration also decreases blood volume.
 That means your muscles and organs have less blood flow, resulting in cramps and spasms.

 Dehydration doesn’t only cause muscle cramps — you may also get stomach cramps from dehydration.
 That’s because your digestive system uses fluids and electrolytes to store nutrients and create waste.
 When dehydration sets in, constipation can occur since you don’t have enough water to create stool.
 This can lead to stomach cramps, bloating, and abdominal pain.

 Dehydration isn’t just about a lack of water intake.
 When you’re dehydrated, your body doesn’t have the right balance of electrolytes.
 Dehydration can cause mineral depletion, including decreases in calcium, potassium, and magnesium.
 These electrolytes play a key role in muscle function.
 When you suffer from an electrolyte imbalance, dehydration sets in and your leg muscles can cramp.